 See the Women's Arc'teryx Thorium AR See the Men's Arc'teryx Thorium AR

 Arc’teryx’s Thorium AR (“all round”) Hoody slots below the performance-oriented Cerium LT as the brand’s do-everything down layer.
 Eager to test this claim, I wore the women’s Thorium regularly to and from work, out for coffee and dinner, while walking my dog, and as both an outer- and midlayer while backcountry skiing.
 In the end, I had few complaints—the Thorium works well for both everyday and performance use, offers solid warmth and weather protection, and features the superior build quality and clean styling we’ve come to expect from Arc’teryx.
-Below we break down the Thorium AR’s warmth, weather protection, weight and packability, fit and comfort, and more.
+Below we break down our experiences with the Thorium AR.
 To see how it stacks up against the competition, see our articles on the best down jackets and best women's down jackets.

 Although I’m always prepared for inclement weather with a Gore-Tex shell in the backcountry, I can’t say the same for my daily walks with my dog, Nelson.
 I’m embarrassed to admit how often I’ve gotten caught in a winter rain or sleet storm while wearing the Thorium AR, but this has given me ample opportunity to test the jacket as an outer layer in rough weather.
 And this is where I think the Thorium shines most: it’s not only a great midlayer, but also a very capable standalone piece.